 Then how is it that people are still going to Mexico for dental treatment?
 Moreover, thousands return with a bright smile and huge savings to brag!

-Mexican healthcare providers have found a way to deliver the best experience of treatment overseas.
-These include but are not limited to:Journal of Anthropology Shadowing Modernity: The Art of Providing Mexican Healthcare for Americans “This paper examines how some Mexican dentists…broadened their appeal to American patients by (a) associating their procedures with US biomedical standards, (b) building facilities that shadow US counterparts, and (c) facilitating access to the Mexican medical system.”
+You should know that Mexican healthcare providers intend to provide the best of services.
+They achieve this goal by bringing the following into action:Journal of Anthropology Shadowing Modernity: The Art of Providing Mexican Healthcare for Americans “This paper examines how some Mexican dentists…broadened their appeal to American patients by (a) associating their procedures with US biomedical standards, (b) building facilities that shadow US counterparts, and (c) facilitating access to the Mexican medical system.”
 View in Article

 Dental tourism in Mexico enables people to access affordable dental care.
 Still, some of the questions that you face as a medical tourist are:

-Mexico is less expensive for dental treatments.
-But if you’re wondering how much is dental work in Mexico?
-Look at the cost table below.
-It draws a comparison between the costs in the U.S.A., Canada, and Mexico.
+Everyone knows that here you pay less for dental treatment than in the U.S. Still, how much is dental work in Mexico?
+Check the cost comparison table below.
+It outlines the costs for the same procedures in the U.S.A., Canada, and Mexico.

 |Mini Dental Implant||$1,500||$1,350||$450|

 |Full denture (per arch)||$2,000||$1,840||$965|

 |Laser Teeth Whitening||$1,500||$1,380||$350|

 Prices for dental work in Mexico are less than those back in the U.S. For instance, the cost of a titanium implant in the U.S. is $5,000, while only $900 in Mexico.
 A full porcelain crown costs less than $600 in Mexico, about 1/4th of the U.S. cost.
 One can expect savings of 70 to 90% with dental care in Mexico.